Protecting your privacy

 Keeping your information up to date

 To make sure we always have the most up-to-date information about how to contact you, we may also, from time to time, update your records to reflect any changes to your personal information.
 This information may come directly from you, or it may come from a third party that we consider is legitimate and trustworthy and in circumstances where it is appropriate and where you will have had a clear expectation that your details would be passed on for this purpose.
-We may also combine the information you provide us with information we collect from trusted third parties and partners such as HubSpot insights (our customer relationship management software which collects business details from a global database based on domain names), business partners, or sub-contractors (where applicable and relevant).
+We may also combine the information you provide us with information we collect from trusted third parties and partners, business partners, or sub-contractors (where applicable and relevant).

 How we use your personal or professional information

 The Company is a special purpose vehicle, created by Allia Ltd for the purpose of issuing bonds and lending the proceeds to charities in the UK.
 It has no employees and relies on the Servicer to provide corporate administration and loan management services.
 Any data collected by the Company is therefore shared with the Servicer and, where relevant, the Servicer’s group.
 It will not be shared with or sold to any other party.

 These are the ways that we may use your personal information: